ZenSoftware/zen/README.md

 What is really nice about Nest and Angular is that their programming idioms carry over between them, allowing for front-end devs to contribute to the back-end.
 Though there are complexities in creating a GraphQL endpoint to expose CRUD operations of the data model to the client.
 A combination between Nest + Prisma + Angular has provided for new capabilities the industry has not really seen before.
 This project code generates all the boilerplate required in bridging the 3 technologies together.

-There is a tremendous amount of value to be gained by treating the `prisma.schema` file as the single source of truth, and code generating everything else from that.
+There is a tremendous amount of value to be gained by treating the `prisma.schema` file as the single source of truth, and then code generate everything else from that.
 It guarantees consistency between the front-end and back-end and centralizes CRUD operations over all the projects Prisma models via a single import endpoint.
-This project provides solutions for all the hardest parts of creating a web portal.
+This project provides solutions for all the hardest parts of creating a web portal as an example for bridging the technologies.

-I believe this project can serve as a launch pad for enterprise grade projects that wish to utilize a "schema first" approach for their project.
+New contributors are welcome!

 > 🎐 "Give more than you take" ~ Peter Hoang